How to Become a Notary in Vermont

 How much does it cost to become a notary public in Vermont?

-- A $30 application filing fee for processing the online notary application.
+- A $30 application filing fee.

 - The cost for the continuing education course (required for renewing notaries).